 Another increasingly popular solution is solar or photovoltaic systems, both as a way to keep the lights on and to reduce escalating electricity costs.
 As the technology improves, solar is becoming more efficient and cost-effective.

 Again, there are a variety of options available, depending on your needs.
-These vary from relatively simple, affordable options that will provide light when Eskom throws the switch, to very fancy systems, with panels that track the sun and will power most appliances in a large household.
+These vary from relatively simple, affordable options that will provide light when Eskom throws the switch with load shedding, to very fancy systems, with panels that track the sun and will power most appliances in a large household.
 Depending on how much power you require, solar systems range from just over R60,000 for a system that produces 2kW per day to around R200,000 for one that generates 10kW a day.

 When considering solar, however, remember the batteries used to store the energy don’t last forever and need to be replaced.
 This can cost as much as half of the initial outlay, so consider this when you’re working out the budget.
 Before installing a photovoltaic system it’s also important to make sure you’re not contravening any regulations.
 For example, the City of Cape Town requires all systems to be registered.
 Owners of unregistered systems are liable to be fined.